 INFORMATION ABOUT OUR EXECUTIVE OFFICERS

 The following persons currently serve as executive officers and senior management of both TriCo and Tri Counties Bank.
+Age is as of March 31, 2023.

 Richard P. Smith.
 Information about Mr. Smith can be found at "Board of Directors."